 - Daily live broadcast of school news and information is presented at most schools.
 In some schools, students assist in a variety of ways with the broadcast. - Teachers and administrators often request filming of school/classroom events (classroom projects, plays, etc.).
-Advance scheduling of videotaping requests is highly recommended. - □ When copyrighted material is videotaped, requesting teacher must provide producer/publisher release to library media specialist prior to taping.
+Advance scheduling of videotaping requests is highly recommended. - When copyrighted material is videotaped, requesting teacher must provide producer/publisher release to library media specialist prior to taping.

 A special user specific release form MUST be obtained for broadcast outside the school.
-The Model Release Form is located on the PDC webpage under "documents and forms".
+The Model Release Form is located on the district's Documents & Forms webpage.